Haris Hajradinović

-Haris Hajradinović ([xâːris xajradîːnoʋitɕ]; born 18 February 1994) is a Bosnian professional footballer who plays as an attacking midfielder for Süper Lig club Kasımpaşa and the Bosnia and Herzegovina national team.
+Haris Hajradinović ([xâːris xajradîːnoʋitɕ]; born 18 February 1994) is a professional footballer who plays as an attacking midfielder for Süper Lig club Kasımpaşa.
+Born in the Republic of Macedonia, he plays for the Bosnia and Herzegovina national team.

 Hajradinović started his professional career at Željezničar, before joining Olimpic in 2012.
 A year later, he moved to Inter Zaprešić.
 Later that year, he switched to Trenčín.
 The following year, he was transferred to Gent.
-In 2016, Hajradinović was loaned to Haugesund, with whom he signed permanently a year after.
-He went to Osijek in 2017.
+In 2016, he was loaned to Haugesund, with whom he signed permanently a year after.
+Hajradinović moved to Osijek in 2017.
 Two years later, he joined Kasımpaşa.

-A former youth international for Bosnia and Herzegovina, Hajradinović made his senior international debut in 2019.
+A former youth international for Bosnia and Herzegovina, Hajradinović made his senior international debut in 2019, earning 16 caps since.

 Club career

 Early career

 Hajradinović came through Željezničar's youth academy.
 He made his professional debut against Kozara Gradiška on 20 May 2012 at the age of 18.

 In June 2012, he switched to Olimpic.

 In January 2013, he joined Croatian club Inter Zaprešić.

-In the summer, Hajradinović signed with Slovak side Trenčín.
+In the summer, Hajradinović signed with Slovak team Trenčín.
 On 14 September, he scored his first professional goal in a triumph over Žilina.

-In December 2014, he was transferred to Belgian team Gent.
+In December 2014, he was transferred to Belgian side Gent.

 In January 2016, he was sent on a season-long loan to Norwegian outfit Haugesund, with an option to make the transfer permanent, which was activated the following year.

 In August 2017, he moved to Osijek.

 Kasımpaşa

-In January 2019, Hajradinović joined Turkish side Kasımpaşa on a deal until June 2022.
-He made his official debut for the club on 21 January against Rizespor.
-On 7 February, he scored his first goal for Kasımpaşa in Turkish Cup game against Akhisarspor.
-Three months later, he scored his first league goal in a loss to Beşiktaş.
+In January 2019, Hajradinović joined Turkish team Kasımpaşa on a deal until June 2022.
+He made his official debut for the side on 17 January in a Turkish Cup tie against Alanyaspor.
+A week later, he made his league debut against Rizespor.
+On 7 February, he scored his first goal for Kasımpaşa in a Turkish Cup fixture against Akhisarspor.
+Three months later, he scored his first league goal against Beşiktaş.

-Hajradinović played his 100th game for the team on 23 October 2021.
+Hajradinović made his 100th appearance for the club against Rizespor on 23 October 2021.

-In June 2022, he extended his contract until June 2026.
+In June 2022, he extended his contract with the squad until June 2026.

+In August, he was named team captain.

+Hajradinović played his 173rd game for Kasımpaşa on 22 October against Sivasspor, becoming their top all-time appearance maker.

+He appeared in his 200th match for the club against Gaziantep on 21 April 2024.

+In September 2025, Hajradinović suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.

 International career

 Hajradinović represented Bosnia and Herzegovina at various youth levels.

-In October 2019, he received his first senior call-up, for UEFA Euro 2020 qualifiers against Italy and Liechtenstein.
+In October 2019, he received his first senior call up, for UEFA Euro 2020 qualifiers against Italy and Liechtenstein.
 He debuted against the latter on 18 November.

-On 7 September 2020, in a 2020–21 UEFA Nations League game against Poland, Hajradinović scored his first senior international goal.
+On 7 September 2020, in a 2020–21 UEFA Nations League A game against Poland, Hajradinović scored his first senior international goal.